 Scottish Gaelic for “charmed” or “enchanted isles”, the Shiant Islands were also used for plate shots of the Giant’s Land.
 Sitting just north of the Isle of Skye in the Minch, a strait in north-west Scotland, this small group of islands is privately owned but open to tourism.

 It’s particularly renowned for being one of the biggest bird stations of the north, drawing puffins, guillemots, razorbills, shags and great skuas to its shores during summer.
 Private boats leave to the island from Stornoway.

 Look closely during the film and you may spy this natural icon in the background.

 Part of the Orkney archipelago, it’s one of the tallest sea stacks in Britain and one of the most popular for adventurous types to climb.

-Visiting a beach might not be the first thing that springs to mind when you think of Scotland but Bamburgh Beach is one of note – particularly for its dramatic setting.
+Visiting a beach might not be the first thing that springs to mind when you think of England but Bamburgh Beach is one of note – particularly for its dramatic setting.

 On one side sits the brooding Bamburgh Castle, while on the other is the view of the Farne Islands – made famous by David Attenborough, who calls it his favourite place to see nature in the UK.

 While Scotland lays the scene for the dramatic landscapes in The BFG, England brings to life the cities and townships.
 Majestic interior and exterior shots of palaces abound, including Blenheim Palace in Oxfordshire, England.